konradzagozda/twelve-factor-app-demo/README.md

 - app never concerns itself with routing or storage of its output stream
 - writes its event stream, unbuffered, to `stdout`
-- TODO: each process’ stream is captured in execution environment, collated together with all other streams from the app, and routed to final destinations for viewing and long-term archival
+- each process’ stream is captured in execution environment, collated together with all other streams from the app, and routed to final destinations for viewing and long-term archival (TODO: store logs)

 ### XII.
 Admin processes - Run admin/management tasks as one-off processes